discord-csharp/solution-one/dotnet-console-games.md

 > 2. play the web version of the
 > 3. download the binaries included in the repo

-Except for Snake and Tetris, most console games you will find on GitHub tend to be turn-based, so I want to highlight a few games in the repo that are **not** turn-based:
+There are numerous Snake and Tetris console games on GitHub, but aside from Snake and Tetris clones most console games you will find on GitHub tend to be turn-based.
+So, I want to highlight a few games in the repo that are **not** turn-based:
 - [Quick Draw](https://github.com/ZacharyPatten/dotnet-console-games/tree/main/Projects/Quick%20Draw) _reaction time_
 - [Tug Of War](https://github.com/ZacharyPatten/dotnet-console-games/blob/main/Projects/Tug%20Of%20War) _button masher_
 - [Whack A Mole](https://github.com/ZacharyPatten/dotnet-console-games/blob/main/Projects/Whack%20A%20Mole) _reaction time (random buttons)_